core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ## Version -04 to -05 ## {#sec-04-05}

 * Revised and extended text on the NoSec mode and amplification attacks.

+* Removed appendix on Multi-ETag Option for response revalidation.

 * Editorial improvements.